 Championship-winning football team reunites at Algonquin after 50 years

 As Walsh was greeted by players, Lee Heffernan — the team’s star halfback and coordinator of the reunion — distributed commemorative hats.
 The maroon hats, which matched the high-school letterman jackets many players brought for the occasion, had an unmistakable message embroidered on the back: “10-0.
 Still Undefeated.”

-While local newspapers at the time were optimistic about Algonquin’s chances, Walsh initially wasn’t happy with the team — and he let the press know.
+While local newspapers at the time were initially optimistic about Algonquin’s chances, Walsh wasn’t happy with the team at first — and he let the press know.

 “This is the most disappointing team I ever had,” Walsh told the Enterprise-Sun before the 1973 season opened.
 “I think the problem with the team is their attitude… We have talent on this team, but their play has been very disappointing to me… There’s going to be some changes made.”

 Yet the coach’s less-than-complimentary words only motivated the team.
-Algonquin breezed past Wachusett 39-0 to open the year.
+Algonquin breezed past Wachusett, winning 39-0 to open the year.
 Heffernan, the halfback, scored three touchdowns and the Tomahawks accumulated 236 rushing yards in the season’s first action.
+Algonquin won 21-0 against Wayland the following week, registering only seven passing yards.

+Championship-winning football team reunites at Algonquin after 50 years